Pandaqi/Pandaqi-Studio/pandaqi-studio/content/foldigami/_index.md

 ---
-# draft: true
 type: "single"

 gamepage: true
 boardgame: true

 title: "Foldigami"
-headerTitle: "Foldigami | A game of wits using only a single paper and nothing else."
+headerTitle: "A game of wits using only a single paper and nothing else"
 blurb: "A game of wits using only a single paper.
 Even the rules are on the paper itself, and play happens through folding and rotating."

-fullHeaderImg: "foldigami_header"
-headerImg: "foldigami_header"

 headerThumb: "foldigami_header"